How Long Must the Nation of Israel Wait to be Reunited with Her Messiah?

 Interesting enough, the Scriptures clearly reflect God’s standard for a relationship such as Israel chose to have with God.

-“And I [Jesus] say unto you [the Pharisees, see verse three], Whosoever shall put away his wife, except it be for fornication, and shall mary another, committeth adultery: and whoso marrieth her which is put away doth commit adultery” (Mt.19:9).
+“And I [Jesus] say unto you [the Pharisees, see verse three], Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery” (Mt.19:9).

 In addition, the Scriptures state that God has entered into another marriage relationship!